alexei-erm/alexei-erm.github.io/index.md

 To identify names, two different paths have been followed, respectively for the first and the second part of the study.
 - Compare the list of characters contained in the dataset `character.metadata.tsv` with the list of Arab names;
 - Perform NER (Named Entity Recognition) and then compare entities in the plots identified as "PERSON" with the list of Arab names.
-This way we want in one case to choose the characters we have metadata about (needed for the observational study), while in the other case, we identify characters inside the movie plots (to perform sentiment analysis).
+In the first case we choose the characters we have metadata about (needed for the observational study), while in the second case, we identify characters inside the movie plots (to perform sentiment analysis).

 In particular, to verify the quality of this second methodology, we asked a large language model (chatGPT) to identify Arab characters in a subset of 50 randomly chosen movie plots.
 We then compared the names extracted by chatGPT and the ones resulting from our methodology.
 The result was as expected: chatGPT detected many more Arab characters than us, which is justified considering that it can detect names that are not present in the list but are considered arabs for the context they are in.
 Note that NER understands the context for the identification of entities, but our methodology does not allow us to say if a name is arab based on the context.
  The important result is that in only 3/50 cases our model detects an Arab character and chatGPT does not.
 This is the most dangerous situation which could occur, as we would be treating a non-Arab character as Arab, making our analysis inexact.
 This phenomenon is very restricted.
 Here are shown the first 5 examples resulting from the validation